AiSanRa/annotations_ldak_gwf/README.md

 - It has to be noticed that during the mapping of variant_IDs with gene_IDs some of the SNPs wont be included if they are intergenic SNPs, as they do not pertain to any gene.

 # Acknowledgments

+I would like to give the biggest acknowledge to my supervisor Jakob Grove for his patience, support and great kindness.
+I learned a lot in this project and a good part was thanks to his guide.
+Also to all my partners and friends in Birc.
+And finally, obviuosly, to me that I worked very hard on this and learned a lot from it.